-Widow or Widower Benefits
+Widow and Widower Benefits

-These benefits, if awarded, will be paid to the widow or widower of a deceased worker forever or until a remarriage.
+These benefits, if awarded, will be paid to the widow or widower of a deceased worker forever or until remarriage.
 The amount a widow or widower receives is equivalent to one-half of the worker’s average weekly wage.

-In determining the amount of the benefit, the LHWCA states that the average weekly wage of the deceased employee will be used, but that it cannot be less than the national average weekly wage.
+In determining the benefit amount, the LHWCA states that the average weekly wage of the deceased employee will be used but cannot be less than the national average weekly wage.

 Benefits for Children and Dependents

-As a worker in the maritime industry and covered by the LHWCA you can rest assured that your dependent children are entitled to benefits if you die on the job.
+As a worker in the maritime industry and covered by the LHWCA, you can rest assured that your dependent children are entitled to benefits if you die on the job.
 If you are the dependent child of a deceased employee, your representative can file your claim for benefits on your behalf.

-Death benefits through the LHWCA also include coverage of funeral expenses up to $3,000.
-It is not very common, but in some rare cases the LHWCA death benefits for funeral expenses may exceed the set limit of $3,000.
+Death benefits through the LHWCA include coverage of funeral expenses up to $3,000.
+It is not very common, but in some rare cases, the LHWCA death benefits for funeral expenses may exceed the set limit of $3,000.

 The Duration of LHWCA Death Benefits